Activity note: Check-in available from 3:00 p.m.

 Breakfast: Hotel buffet.

-Morning: Today, we’ll travel back to the times of Nathaniel Hawthorne, Salem's most famous native son.
-In the morning we’ll hear an entertaining lecture by a local expert on Hawthorne's life and times, his writings, and his relationships with Transcendentalists Ralph Waldo Emerson, Henry David Thoreau, Elizabeth Peabody, and poet Jones Very.
-Next, we’ll go on a walking field trip with our expert and trace Hawthorne's footsteps on his first date with Sophia Peabody, following their courtship and marriage.
-We’ll see the houses where Hawthorne lived and wrote, where he courted Sophia, and the cemetery where his ancestors are buried.
-We’ll also visit sites that appear in or are otherwise related to his writings, including the House of the Seven Gables.
+Morning: Today, travel back to the times of Nathaniel Hawthorne, Salem's most famous native son.
+In the morning, hear an entertaining lecture by a local expert on Hawthorne's life and times, his writings, and his relationships with Transcendentalists Ralph Waldo Emerson, Henry David Thoreau, Elizabeth Peabody, and poet Jones Very.
+Next, we will go on a walking field trip with our expert and trace Hawthorne's footsteps on his first date with Sophia Peabody, followed by their courtship and marriage.
+See the houses where Hawthorne lived and wrote, where he courted Sophia, and the cemetery where his ancestors are buried.
+Visit sites that appear in or are otherwise related to his writings, including the House of the Seven Gables.
 Also called the Turner-Ingersoll Mansion, it was built in 1668 and was owned by Hawthorne’s cousin, whom he frequently visited, and where he was inspired to write his famous novel.
 Our expert will point out all the nooks and crannies that appear in Hawthorne’s best-selling mystery.
 If you haven’t read this novel recently, you will want to by the end of our visit!
 Also on the property are lovely seaside gardens and the original house where Hawthorne was born, transported to this site.
 The House of the Seven Gables’ campus constitutes its own national historic district on The National Register of Historic Places.
 The museum contains more than 2,000 artifacts and objects, more than 40 framed works, 500 photographs and glass plate negatives, and more than 650 volumes in the research and rare-book library.

 Lunch: At a local restaurant in downtown Salem.